-Note that years before 1 CE are given both in historical as in astronomical notation, i.e. 0 = 1 BCE, 1 = 2 BCE, etc.
+Note that years before 1 CE are given both in astronomical as in historical notation, i.e. 0 CE = 1 BCE, 1 CE = 2 BCE, etc.

 Note that the Babylonian day began at sunset: the Western (proleptic Julian) dates given by the above calendar converter are the post-midnight equivalents and are as such only valid until sunset.

 For the convenience of Biblical scholars the weekday is also displayed, although there is at present no evidence that the Babylonians were familiar with the seven-day cycle of the Hebrews.